erikpukinskis/codedocs/README.md

 render(<DocsApp docs={[ButtonDocs]} />, document.getElementById("root"))
 ```

-I can't instruct you on how to start that, because you can set up the build however you want.
-That's
+You can set up the build however you want.
+That's the point, you can just use
-the point, you can just use the same build infrastructure you've surely already set up to build your
+the same build infrastructure you've surely already set up to build your Design
-Design System.
+System.

-### What it doesn't do

-- **Doesn't** work with anything other than React and React Router.
-If you are using Svelte or Ember you're out of luck.
-- **Doesn't** provide interactive "knobs".
-Demos are just code samples.
-If you want to change the demo, you change the code.
-- **Doesn't** magically scan through your source tree and "analyze" it.
-Magic is great when it works, until it doesn't.
-Your Codedocs are _just a normal React component_.
-You build it right alongside your components, within the same build system.
-- **Doesn't** set up the devevelopment or deploy scripts for you.
-You are a
-- professional application developer.
-You've
-  probably already set up lots of infrastructure for deploying apps using your Design System.
-You
-  can keep doing that.
-The `codedocs` package provides some React components that make it easy to turn
-  documentation files into site.
-- **Doesn't** look good by default.
-You provide all the components that are used to render the site.
-That's the
-  point: document your Design System _in_ your Design System.

-The other thing is doesn't do is _have any dependencies_.
-You provide React and React Router as
-peerDependencies, and that's it.

-### Context Providers
+## Context Providers

 If you're maintaining a design system, or just a component library, you likely have: